Ten years on, Hurricane Katrina's scars endure for black New Orleans

 With the shifting composition of its electorate, post-Katrina New Orleans has elected, at various points, a majority-white city council, a white district attorney and a white mayor, which had not been seen in decades.

-"That was something that no one ever would have thought would happen," said Edward Chervenak, director of the Survey Research Centre at the University of New Orleans.
+"That was something that no one ever would have thought would happen," said Edward Chervenak, director of the Survey Research Center at the University of New Orleans.
 "The politics changed."

 Mayor Mitch Landrieu hasn't given up on bringing more people home.
 He is planning trips this month to Atlanta and Houston, where many of the displaced relocated, a city official said.
 He can tout new medical facilities and schools that have been overhauled as signs that New Orleans is rising again after a long decline.